Alex Trebek on leave after brain surgery

 “Surgery was performed.
 After two days in the hospital, I came home to start recovery,” he said.
 “The prognosis is excellent, and I expect to be back in the studio taping more ‘Jeopardy!’ programs very, very soon.”

 Trebek was admitted to the Cedars-Sinai Medical Center in Los Angeles on Dec.
-15 and underwent surgery the next day, Sony Pictures Entertainment said.
+15 and underwent surgery the next day, Sony Pictures Entertainment said in a statement.
 He was released from the hospital on Dec.
 18.

-Trebek is expected to make a full recovery and to begin taping the show again in mid-January, the studio said.
+Trebek is expected to make a full recovery and to begin taping the show again in mid-January, the studio added.

 “Jeopardy!” is filmed months in advance, so the brief filming hiatus won’t impact its broadcast schedule, save for one exception.
 The College Championship, which was scheduled to be taped now, will be filmed in March and air in April.